yuscale/gittry/README.md

 3. config PyCharm

-    log github in in the PyCharm
+    log GitHub in in the PyCharm
     in setting -> Version Control -> GitHub
     Auth Type -> password